Ankur-cell-coder/Yoga-Registration-website/README.md

 User can only make their own Payment and can choose their own slot only.

 Admin have to delete userdata records on last day of each months.
+It require just one click only have to delete usersaved slot record not user authentication record.

 ### Logic